Ekman/hass-addons/valkyrie/README.md

 ![Valkyrie icon](https://raw.githubusercontent.com/Ekman/hass-addons/master/valkyrie/icon.png)

 Valkyrie is a backup solution for Home Assistant.
 Backing up your data is important, you dont want to loose countless hours spent on configuring your smart home.
-It should also be simple and quick.
+It should also be simple and quick to get up-and-running.

 The purpose of this application is to create a solution that strikes a balance between:

 * **Do it yourself (DIY)** - You will probably need to create some access credentials for the platform you want to backup to.
 Seeing you are a Home Assistant user already, this is a walk in the park!
 * **Extensibility** - Is your favourite platform not supported?
 Head over to our repository and contribute (or request) a new platform.
 The heavy business logic is already done for you, you will just need to implement an interface.